Have you ever wondered how to choose an authentication service provider?

 Conceptually, authentication (and SSO) is simple, but it’s hard and costly to implement correctly.
 Though businesses have traditionally focused on building features, now in reality they also must focus on lowering user registration contention without exposing the application to vulnerabilities.
 Just like how cloud infrastructure platforms (like AWS) now allow businesses to focusing on building apps, we see the same happing with authentication.

-They are not just an identity provider, but provide configurable user login pages (or widgets), logout functionality, federated identities with social media accounts, user databases, and some degree of user management.
+They are not just an identity service provider, but provide configurable user login pages (or widgets), logout functionality, federated identities with social media accounts, user databases, and some degree of user management.
 They have out of the box capabilities to support common authentication protocols such as SAML and OpenID Connect.

 Enterprise customers desiring SSO can often take advantage of easy one-click setups with third-party applications like JIRA, Office 365, and Salesforce though the use of SAML2.